What Are the Requirements to Adopt a Child in Alaska?

 Take Your Next Step Toward Adoption

 Now that you understand the adoption requirements in Alaska, you’re ready for the next step.
-You can call 1-800-ADOPTION today to speak with an adoption specialist and begin you Alaska adoption, or to ask more specific questions about the requirements for adoption in Alaska.
+You can call 1-800-ADOPTION today to speak with an adoption specialist and begin you Alaska adoption, or to ask more specific questions about the requirements for adoption in Alaska with our agency.